Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_standardization.rst

 -------------------------------------------------------------

 Below we provide a brief overview of the standardization process for voltage-gated ion channels.

+The standardization process is based on the Hodgkin-Huxley formalism, which describes the dynamics of ion channels.
+The Hodgkin-Huxley model is a system of ordinary differential equations that describes the behavior of voltage-gated ion channels.
+The model consists of a set of state variables that represent the open probability of the channel and the time constants of the channel kinetics.

+We can derive kinetic curves (shown in Figure 1) from the model equations.
+The curves represent the steady-state open probability and the time constant of the channel kinetics as a function of the membrane potential.
+We can use the derived curves to fit the parameters of the standard channel model equations.

+We can define the following equations for the standard channel model:

 Current for a given ion channel: